 It’s not uncommon for TBI victims to quickly meet or exceed their PIP policy limits.
 Once this occurs, a skilled traumatic brain injury lawyer can advise victims whether the law allows them to seek further compensation from the at-fault driver’s insurance carrier by filing a personal injury lawsuit in Florida court.

 If the lawyer reaches a settlement agreement or a court rules in the victim’s favor, the award may include compensation for the following damages:

 - Medical expenses, such as ambulance ride, emergency room visit, hospital stay, surgery, diagnostic imaging, and medication

 - Future medical costs when a severe or catastrophic traumatic brain injury leads to permanent disability, PVS, a coma, or any other condition which requires extensive recovery or lifelong care or treatment

 - Rehabilitative service costs for specialists who help TBI victims recover and repair brain function e.g., physical therapists, speech therapists, and occupational therapists

 - Assistive device costs for items such as wheelchairs, canes, walkers, and technology to help victims function and communicate

 - Lost wages for time away from work due to the traumatic brain injury, treatment, hospitalization, and recovery

-- Future lost wages when a traumatic brain injury causes a permanent disability which prevents a victim from returning to their job
+- Future lost wages when a traumatic brain injury causes a permanent disability that prevents a victim from returning to their job.

 - Pain and suffering